romnn/simulators/README.md

 #### Done
+- add more benchmarks for all simulators
+- check that the ampere config substituion makes sense at all
+- check that all benchmarks work
+- add bandwidth benchmark
 - add vector add with different input sizes as a benchmark
 - make timeout a parameter
 - allow building docker images without downloaded assets